gioele/git-collab-guide/guide.en.md

 To commit means to tell git that we did change some files and that we want that changes recorded, accompanied by a short title that describes the changes and an optional longer message that explains why we made these changes.
-For such a simple modification we will use just the short title "Make headings red and funny".
+For such a simple modification we will use only the short title "Make headings red and funny".

     # first we tell git that we changed some files